freeCodeCamp/freeCodeCamp/guide/english/book-recommendations/javascript/index.md

 #### Other Resources

-- A selection of online free resources; including e-books for JavaScript are available at [JS Books](https://jsbooks.revolunet.com/)
+- A selection of online free resources; including e-books for JavaScript is available at [JS Books](https://jsbooks.revolunet.com/)